 ‘Duru’ means clear, which my father wanted to call me.
 My mom wanted ‘Pinar’.
 So they called me both: Duru Pinar, Clear Spring Water.

 I was born in Istanbul.
 In 1998 I went to Germany to stay only for 1 year to learn German.
-18 years later I now have a PhD in Computational Linguistics and I dance Argentinian tango.
+Fast forward, I now have a PhD in Computational Linguistics and I dance the Argentine tango.
 I had planned for none.

 I am a researcher in essence and a curious person by nature.
 People matter to me.
 So do different cultures.
-I have lived in Turkey, Germany, Italy, US and to a certain extent in Sweden.
+I have lived in Turkey, Germany, Italy, USA Spain, Switzerland and to a certain extent in Sweden.
 I embrace diversity and different mindsets.
 I am experimental.
-I like risks, changes and challenges.
+I like risks, changes, and challenges.
 I continuously question the current state of things.
 My goal in life is to make a difference.
 For the better.